phamxuanhung2004/MAS2-Introduction-to-Data-Sciene/README.md

 - This equation indicates that the decrease in Pclass & the increase in Age will lead to the decrease in the total result.
 If the gender is male(which is one in the model) will also decrease the survivor chance.

-- But is this model reliable?
+- Is this model reliable?
 If we look at OLS Regression Result, we can see that **all of the P-value is really small**, which is a good sign as every variables that we use are significant.

 But when we look at the R square: **0.37** - not a really good & strong relationship but in fact, it is actually a moderate relationship.